alexbyrnes/pico-ckan/README.md

     $ curl http://localhost:8983/solr/collection1/select?q=*:*

-Open [example.html](https://github.com/alexbyrnes/pico-ckan/blob/master/example.html) in your favorite browser.
+Download this repository and open [example.html](https://github.com/alexbyrnes/pico-ckan/blob/master/example.html) in your favorite browser.
 (Assumes Solr install at localhost.)

 ## Adapting an existing page to use the search elements